survivejs/webpack-book/manuscript/loading/02_images.md

 const Profile = () => <img src={src} />;
 ```

-Starting from webpack 5, it's possible to achieve the same without an import like this:
+Starting from webpack 5, it's possible to achieve the same as below:

 ```javascript
 const Profile = () => (